-Check the expiry date
+Check the expiry date of your debt fund

-Average Portfolio Maturity helps an investor know how sensitive a debt fund is to changes in interest rates
+Average portfolio maturity helps an investor know how sensitive a debt fund is to changes in interest rates

-By Research Desk | Jul 19, 2017
+By Research Desk | Jun 12, 2019

 The average maturity of a portfolio changes with time and also whenever the portfolio is churned.
 As a debt security approaches its maturity date, the length of time to maturity becomes shorter.
 Thus, even if a fund buys and holds a debt portfolio, the average maturity of a fund keeps on decreasing till the security held reaches its maturity date.

-Also, if a fund sells one security and buys a fresh one, it is obvious that its average maturity will change.
-Gilt funds usually have a relatively higher average maturity and are the most volatile among all debt funds.
-Cash funds (debt ultra short-term funds), on the other hand, usually have the shortest average maturity and are the least volatile.
+Also, if a fund sells one security and buys a new one, its average maturity will change.
+Gilt funds usually have a relatively high average maturity and are the most volatile among all debt funds.
+Cash funds like liquid and overnight funds, on the other hand, have the shortest average maturity and are the least volatile.
 But we usually associate high risk with higher returns and hence, gilt funds are capable of delivering higher returns than other debt funds.
 So if you are an aggressive investor, you know that gilt funds would suit your needs while cash funds are for the more conservative investor.